-Diophantine equations: linear equation, Pythagorean triplets, Fermat's Last Theorem, representation as sum of squares, some typical methods for solving Diophantine equations.
+- Diophantine equations linear equation, Pythagorean triples, Fermat's Last Theorem, sums of squares, some typical methods for